shinefield/mangoszerodocumentation/file-formats/dbc/areapoi.rst

 AreaPOI.dbc
 =============

-The *area points of interest* table contains definitions for points of interests in a zone.
+The *area points of interest* table contains points of interest within zones.
+This can be global points of interest, faction specific ones, or even PvP related points of interest

 Table structure
 ---------------